nalnatsheh/iit-ece429/docs/tut4_std-cell-based-ASIC-design-flow/README.md

 9. The **check_design** command to make sure there are no obvious errors in our Verilog RTL.
 10. The **compile** command will do the synthesis.
     - During synthesis, Synopsys DC will display information about its optimization process.
 It will report on its attempts to map the RTL into standard-cells, optimize the resulting gate-level netlist to improve the delay, and then optimize the final design to save area.
+    - The **compile** command does not perform many optimizations.
+Synopsys DC also includes **compile_ultra** which does many more optimizations and will likely produce higher quality of results.
+Keep in mind that the compile command will not flatten your design by default, while the compile_ultra command will flattened your design by default.
+You can turn off flattening by using the **-no_autoungroup** option with the compile_ultra command. **compile_ultra** also has the option -gate_clock which automatically performs clock gating on your design, which can save quite a bit of power.
+Once you finish this tutorial, feel free to go back and experiment with the compile_ultra command.

 Once you have the script file ready, you can go ahead to synthesize the circuit:
 ```